General Catalog 2018-2019

 Leave of Absence

-Registered students in good standing (academic and disciplinary) who wish to leave the University temporarily should file a Leave of Absence form with the One Stop Enrollment and Financial Services Office.
-Forms are available online at http://myusf.usfca.edu/onestop.
+Registered students in good standing (academic and disciplinary) who wish to leave the University temporarily should file a Leave of Absence form with the Office of the University Registrar.
+Leave of Absence forms are available online.

-It is the students' responsibility to contact their school or college for additional information regarding a leave of absence before they file a Leave of Absence form with the One Stop Office.
+It is the students' responsibility to contact their school or college for additional information regarding a leave of absence before they file a Leave of Absence form with the Office of the University Registrar.

 All leaves of absence that result from a health or wellness issue may be handled collaboratively between the students' school or college and the Dean of Students office.
 Leaves of absence are authorized case by case.